-Displays the text string on the KPA1500 LCD for about a half second.
+Displays a text string on the KPA1500 LCD for about a half second.
 The LCD shows two lines of 16 characters.
 "New line" may be entered as an ASCII NL character, or the character backslash followed by the character n, as shown above.

-^DT is ignored when there is a current FAULT or OVR LCD message. ^DT is new in firmware version 01.53.
+^DT is ignored when there is a current FAULT or OVR LCD message.